William Does His Bit: William The Fire Man

 The outlaws, who often frequent the Village and Marley, notice that a fire "station" has been built out of an old garage.
 The outlaws watch in awe, as "god like beings" walk in "thigh high boots" carrying hoses and dripping in endless water.
 At first, the gang of schoolboys find themselves merely waiting on the outside and watching the amazing happenings.
 Then, they dare to venture in.
 The men even find their company nice for a while, until William's band decide to join.
 That's where it all goes wrong.
 The officer of the area, Mr Perkins, decides that schoolboys shouldn't be parading with his men, and turn them out.
 But William is not finished yet.
 His band make their OWN fire squad area next to the garage in a spot of unused land that waits for them conveniently.
 When Perkins uses a new tactic to get them away, after he is shot in the face by one of the outlaws with a hose, he says he will talk to their fathers.
 William finds a fire, however after a while, but it is in PERKINS house!
-When the section officer finds out, William is reluctantly rewarded.
+When the section officer's superior finds out, William is reluctantly rewarded.